-CHAPTER 10: BOARD OF DIRECTORS
+CHAPTER 11: BOARD OF DIRECTORS

-ARTICLE 99 The Company shall establish a board of directors.
+ARTICLE 109 The Company shall establish a board of directors.
 The board shall consist of 9 directors.
 The board shall have one Chairman.

 The board of directors is the decision-making body of the operation and management of the Company.
-The board of directors shall prioritize the discussion and study made by the Working Committee of the Party in making important decisions.
-In terms of any major operation and management problem, the Working Committee of the Party shall firstly discuss and study such problem before any decisions made by the board of directors.
+The board of directors shall make the discussions of the Party Committee as preliminary procedure for making decisions on major issues relating to the operation and management of the Company.
+The Party Committee shall discuss the major issues relating to operation and management before a decision is made by the board of directors.

-ARTICLE 100 Directors shall be elected at the shareholders' general meeting and serve a term of 3 years.
+ARTICLE 110 Directors shall be elected at the shareholders' general meeting and serve a term of 3 years.
 A director may serve consecutive terms if re-elected upon the expiration of his term.